 (2) Inactive duty personnel serving in Not Physically Qualified (NPQ) or Temporarily Not Physically Qualified (TNPQ) status will not be permitted to accept their commission until their status is completely resolved.
 In the event an individual is assigned to NPQ or TNPQ status on the effective date of commissioning, the unit commanding officer will hold the appointment in abeyance and notify PERS-92 by message or official correspondence of the circumstances.
 If the NPQ or TNPQ status is not resolved within 60 days of commissioning date, the unit commanding officer will request further instructions from PERS-91C.

 i.
 Service with the Army, Air Force, Marine Corps, and/or Coast Guard may be credited to meet the minimal service requirement when it can be clearly documented, by the applicant, that service in another branch provided the requisite training, knowledge, and expertise that directly relates to and parallels the needs and requirements of the naval service.
 If applicable, comments regarding experience gained in another branch of service, to include relation of the experience with the Navy's needs and requirements, should be included in the applicant's personal statement of the application.
 The commanding officer will attest to such qualifications in his/her endorsing statement.

 j.
 Favorably recommended by their commanding officer.
 (Inactive duty applicants must be favorably recommended by their unit commanding officer).

 k.
-Must meet color perception requirements.
+PIP or Ishihara Color Vision Test.
 Defective color perception is disqualifying for appointment in the following designators:

 |611X; 612X; 618X; 626X